The Best Ways to Entertain Kids When You're Exhausted

 1. Get Outside by Water or Trees.

-Even on the most tired of days, a little time in nature can work wonders.
 Forests and beaches with pounding surf (also waterfalls and even water fountains) contain negative ions, which are believed to produce biochemical reactions that increase our levels of serotonin.
-I get a mood boost, and my kids are entertained by the simple wonders of nature—digging in the sand, skipping rocks, or just running around.
-It’s a win-win.
+My kids are entertained by nature and I get a mood boost.
+Win/win.

 2. Make Art.